2018 Houston Cougars football team

 The 2018 Houston Cougars football team represented the University of Houston in the 2018 NCAA Division I FBS football season.
 The Cougars played their home games at TDECU Stadium in Houston, Texas, and competed in the West Division of the American Athletic Conference.
 They were led by second-year head coach Major Applewhite.
 They finished the season 8–5, 5–3 in AAC play to finish in a three-way tie for the West Division championship.
 After tiebreakers, they did not represent the West Division in the AAC Championship Game.
 They were invited to the Armed Forces Bowl where they lost to Army by a score of 14–70, in the process tying records for the most points given up (70) and the largest margin-of-loss (56) in NCAA bowl game history.

 On December 30, Houston fired Applewhite after 2 seasons.

-Previous season

-The Cougars finished the 2017 season 7–5, 5–3 in AAC play to finish in second place in the West Division.
-They were invited to the Hawaii Bowl where they lost to Fresno State.